 The hookup culture is the latest happenings in college and among teenagers.
-If you are wondering is hooking up bad, we have the answer for you.
+If you are wondering if hooking up bad, we have the answer for you.

 Being in a relationship in the 21st century is like being on a scary roller coaster.
 These days’ relationships are more than complicated.
 It has lots of twists and turns and highs and lows.
 Hookup culture in college is most often observed due to peer pressure.

 But, is hooking up bad after all?
 We have all created a very high expectation for what our life partner should be like.
 This is due to social media and movies.
-When we are unable to find the right person, we often get depressed, rejected and disappointed.
+When we cannot find the right person, we often get depressed, rejected, and disappointed.

 However, some believe that this roller coaster isn’t meant for them.
 Such youngsters prefer to be like the free-flying birds enjoying casual sex without any commitments.

 Most millennials have a different view on hookup culture.
 They feel it is the answer to most of their relationship questions.
 It is like a solution to their fear of commitment.

 The University of Montana researched the hookup culture.
 They found so many different definitions among the students.
 Some referred to it as “hanging out.”